aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ### **Reading Weekday Properties**
 The following code reads a project's weekday properties and writes them to a console window.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadWeekdayProperties-ReadWeekdayProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadWeekdayProperties.cs" >}}

 ### **Writing Weekday Properties**
 To see weekday properties in Microsoft Project: